MB-71/student-webdev-labs/reflection.md

 Intersting in the different CSS layout for grids, not something that I would have initially thought of (mostly in regards to grid-areas).

+### Bootstrap

+It seems convienient to have everything bootstrapped and not have custom elements.
+For a side project, I made custom elements throughout the website, utilizing different style sheets and utilizing pages.

+### js

+Still new to javascript, so the functions inside methods is somewhat new to me.
+I think my side project website was spaghetti code of js and html.
+Will have to revisit and adjust it utilizing a better understanding.